 Do not allow an alternate reality to rule your life, no matter how close to the real thing it is.
 Keep everything within good measure and you will not become an addict.
 If you find out that you missed school or work because of Facebook, that you neglected to sleep because of Facebook, that you have not eaten and cried for two days if your status has not been liked by a single friend, then you do have a problem.
 Facebook, like the internet in general, is a great tool and a wonderful possibility to stay in touch with people.
 Use it as such, but go out and live as well.
 The world is beautiful, more beautiful than an LCD screen can display and real social interaction is way better than the artificial compensation called Facebook.

-Guest article written by: Andy G., webmaster of a driver downloads website, Bravofiles.com.
+Guest article written by: Lurie., webmaster of a downloadastro.com/.

 Related articles you might find interesting: